 Meanwhile, my answers baffled me because I've never visited any of them!
 My top 3 cities were Reno, NV, Oceanside, CA and Overland Park, KS.
 Prior to Boise, I lived in Youngstown, OH and went to school in a little Amish town named New Wilmington, PA.
 I'm really scratching my head now.

-So do you talk like your from Boise or somewhere else?
+So do you talk like you're from Boise or somewhere else?
 Click HERE to take the quiz!